(Winners are listed in boldface and with

 Mill on Liberty: A Defense, by John Gray (Routledge)

-Modern Times, by Paul Johnson (Harper & Row)
+by Paul Johnson (Harper & Row)

 The Therapeutic State, by Thomas Szasz (Prometheus)